Start My Answer

 Look into the statute of limitations

 Activity on an account typically refers to making a payment or drawing funds from the account.
 It might include the last time you chose to make a purchase or made a payment on the balance of the card.
-This is why you should never make a payment on any delinquent account, or any account that is going through a lawsuit, as you may risk resetting the clock on the statute of limitations.
+This is why you should never make a payment on any delinquent account or any account that is going through a lawsuit, as you may risk resetting the clock under the statute of limitations.

 File a counterclaim